-When verifying your custom sender domain in Omnisend, you may encounter errors related to your SPF (Sender Policy Framework) record.
+When verifying your custom sender domain in Omnisend, you might see errors related to your SPF (Sender Policy Framework) record.

-SPF is part of your domain’s DNS (Domain Name System) setup and helps email providers confirm that Omnisend is authorized to send emails on your behalf.
+SPF is part of your domain's DNS (Domain Name System) setup.
+It tells email providers that Omnisend is authorized to send emails on your behalf.

-If the SPF record verification fails, domain verification will also fail, which can affect your email deliverability.
-This article explains what these issues mean and how to resolve them in your domain provider’s settings.
+If SPF verification fails, domain verification also fails, which can hurt your email deliverability.
+This article explains common SPF errors and how to fix them in your domain provider's settings.

 Before You Begin

-If you haven't verified your sender domain yet, check the dedicated article.
+If you haven't verified your sender domain yet, see Set Up Your Email Domain in Omnisend.

 To view your verification details, go to Store settings → Domain → click the three dots next to your domain → Open DNS records.